 Let’s take a quick look at the details:

-We have AMIs for several AWS regions.
+We have AMIs for the majority of AWS regions.
 When you launch a new instance in the AWS EC2 Console, find the right one by searching for the relevant AMI ID under the Community AMIs tab.
 Note that new AMI versions are published about every month and include the date of publication in the AMI name.

 Here’s a list of the AMI IDs by region: